-This nearshore survey complements an existing long-term fisheries independent survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the Gulf of Mexico.
-The objectives of the survey are to collect information on shark and finfish abundances and distribution with a 1-mile longline and to collect environmental data.
+The SEAMAP Bottom Longline Survey is a nearshore survey that complements an existing longterm fisheries independent longline survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the Gulf of Mexico.
+The objectives of the survey are to collect information on shark and finfish abundances and distribution with a 1mile longline and to collect environmental data.

-In an effort to standardize the Bottom Longline Survey as much as possible, the SEAMAP Subcommittee revised the sampling universe and station selection method during this reporting period.
-The Subcommittee decided to sample during three seasons Spring (April-May), Summer (June-July), and Fall (August-September).
+The Bottom Longline Survey samples during three seasons Spring (April-May), Summer (June-July), and Fall (August-September).
 Sampling is conducted in waters defined by the 3-10m depth contour.
 NMFS Statistical Zones are used as guides to ensure effective distribution of sampling effort.
 Stations are proportionally allocated and randomly distributed within the 3-10m depth contour in each statistical zone based on the proportion of those depths present.
 Since the 3-10m depth strata is smaller in some statistical zones relative to other statistical zones, each statistical zone is allocated at least two stations during each season in order to ensure adequate sampling coverage.
-Partners usually survey the stations that occur off their state boundaries for each season.
+Texas, Louisiana, Mississippi, and Alabama all sampled 146 stations from April through September, 2016 in waters off their coasts in 3-10m.